 .
 A Defector from Decadence

-may give one against their entire country before they leave, and if two villains team up to fight the heroes, one half may break off their partnership as a way of establishing them as the Lighter Shade of Black
+may give one against their entire country before they leave, and if two villains team up to fight the heroes, one of them may eventually break off their partnership with one of these as a way of establishing them as the Lighter Shade of Black

 It can also occasionally take a strangely "Hell Yes" Moment

 explaining to a Stupid Evil